JarvisDong/A-Simple-Database-Application/CIS 451 Final Project Part II.md

 ### User's Guide

 The application is quite simple to use.

 It has two main functions.
 On Welcome page, there are 2 buttons.

 One is checking information about people in school.
 Behind it there are 5 more buttons with specific usage.

 The other one is checking class by term.
-You can choose terms and majors from box to search
+You can choose terms and majors from box to search.

 ### Implementation Code

-All sources including codes andtables can be found in http://ix.cs.uoregon.edu/~haojund//A-Simple-Databse-Application/Sources/
+All sources including codes and tables can be found in http://ix.cs.uoregon.edu/~haojund//A-Simple-Databse-Application/Sources/

+You may check tables before tests for it makes test more easier.

 ### Conclusion